 Finally, it will also be worthwhile to solve the Wheeler-DeWitt equation for non-periodic models instead of the periodic potential we considered here.
-The periodic potential can be motivated from axions \cite{Hwang:2012bd}, and applications for realistic inflationary cosmology will be an interesting future research topics \cite{Hwang:2013nja}.
+The periodic potential can be motivated from axions \cite{Hwang:2012bd}, and applications for realistic inflationary cosmology will be an interesting future research topic \cite{Hwang:2013nja}.
 Especially, applications for multi-field inflation models \cite{Hwang:2014vba} might be an interesting future research direction.
-We will touch these topics in the future works.
+We will touch on these topics in future works.